openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 cjpm build --help
 ```

-`cjpm` is the name of the main program, `build` is the currently executed available command, and `--help` is the configurable option for the current command (options typically have both long and short forms with the same effect).
+`cjpm` is the name of the main program, `build` is the currently executed command, and `--help` is an available configuration option for the current command (configuration options typically have both long and short forms with the same effect).

 Upon successful execution, the following result will be displayed: